devesperanz/Invoice-generator/README.md

 # Invoice Generator

-Invoice Generator is a web-based invoice generator application built with Next.js 13, TypeScript, React, and the Shadcn UI library.
+Invoice Generator is a web-based generator application built with Next.js 13, TypeScript, React, and the Tailwind.
 It provides an easy way to create and manage professional invoices.

 ![Invoice Generator Website image](/public/assets/img/Invoice Generator-web-app.png)